Elegant Art Nouveau brass telescopic lamp with 3 posts - antique

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
 It originated during Napoleon's reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+This is ultimately crucial from the buyer's perspective, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product's compliance with the actual description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details